Recommended for you:

 Why Are These Ingredients so Dangerous for Animals?

-The two main culprits, chocolate and theobromine, are stimulants.
+The two main culprits, caffeine and theobromine, are stimulants.
 Caffeine, found in many food and drink items besides chocolate, becomes toxic when absorbed into your cat's body, leading to "vomiting, diarrhea, increased thirst, restlessness and an increased heart rate," explains Banfield Pet Hospital.
 Theobromine causes similar symptoms when ingested.

 How Much Chocolate Is Too Much?